szattila98/veryrezsi/DEV.md

 - _docker-compose_ 1.29.2 or higher

 IDE

 - _Visual Studio Code_ is recommended.
   - with rust-analyzer (rust-lang.rust-analyzer) extension to work with rust
   - with CodeLLDB (vadimcn.vscode-lldb) extension to debug

+## Quick start with `start.sh`

+To quickly start using docker compose, use this script.
+This will also rebuild containers on file changes.
+You can supply it with the following arguments:

+- `start` - it will start the services and also rebuild and restart them on code changes.
+It also needs a second argument.
+  - `database` - it will run the database and also mailhog, usable for local backend development
+  - `server` - it will run the server and its dependencies, usable for local frontend development
+  - `client` - it will start everything as client is dependent on the other services
+- `stop` - it will stop every service

 ## Starting a dev database